infosupport/rust-workshop/cli/on-my-own-2.md

     * If the terminal supports it, it would be nice to have coloured output.
 2. Inside the main function, use _simplelog_ instead of the `println` invocation to print the "Hello, world" at info level.
 3. Verify our application still works by running `cargo run` again.

+Congratulations, you have configured logging in your first Rust project!
+On to the next step: [parsing command-line arguments](./on-my-own-3.md).